violetrollergirl/violetrollergirl.com/resources/for-clients/booking-guide/index.md

 Otherwise, if you feel like you need more correspondence or a real-time conversation to iron out logistics, test our chemistry, or communicate and set expectations, you can:

-* schedule [an introductory call]({% link index.html %}#rate-add-ons-and-online-intro-call-and-deposit-20-minutes) so we can get on the phone and talk things out or settle any pre-date nerves.
+* schedule [a curiosity call]({% link index.html %}#rate-add-ons-and-online-curiosity-call-30-minutes) so we can get on the phone and talk things out or settle any pre-date nerves.
 * demonstrate good etiquette by [sending me a tip]({% link index.html %}#links-group-tip-me) or buying me a gift off [my wishlist]({% link index.html %}#links-throne) as a show of good faith recognition for the additional planning time.

 ## Enjoy the building anticipation of our upcoming date